 As Charlotte continues to attract new residents and businesses, pressures for development will likely intensify.
-The ability to successfully accommodate growth, while maintaining a high quality of life, is not likely to occur without good private and public sector planning and active neighborhood involvement.
+The ability to successfully accommodate growth, while maintaining a high quality of life, is not likely to occur without good planning.
 To that end, this document sets the stage for managing future growth and development consistent with the Centers, Corridors, and Wedges Growth Framework and the community's vision for its future.
-With adoption of Part I - Concept Plan, by City Council, this document updates previously adopted plans for the community, including the Central District Plan (1993) and the Centers.
-Corridors. and Wedges Growth Framework.
-It also identifies the boundaries of a Transit Station Sub-area and an Established Neighborhood Subarea within the Southeast Growth Corridor.
+With adoption of Part I - Concept Plan, by City Council, this document updates previously adopted plans for the community.
+This includes the Central District Plan (1993) and the Centers, Corridors, and Wedges Growth Framework, as it identifies the boundaries of a Transit Station Sub-area and an Established Neighborhood Sub-area within the Southeast Growth Corridor.